printercu/secure_credentials/README.md

 every developer in a team is a security issue, and purpose of this gem is to help you to avoid it.

+## Rationale

+Rails 5.2 brings good idea of storing encrypted credentials in the repo: credentials are securely tracked in version control, less chances to face an issue during deployment, etc. However there are several drawbacks in current implementation:

+- It's hard to manage environment-specific credentials.
+  For example, use some different browser api keys in development and production, one is whitelisted for `locahost` and other one for app's domain.
+- In most cases it's required to share `master.key` with every developer.
+  This is not acceptable for a lot of teams, and framework must serve their needs too.

+There are a couple ways to workaround this issues, but all of them brings unnecessary complexity.
+This gem takes best from new encrypted `credentials.yml.enc` and multi-environmental `secrets.yml`.
+It allows to use combination of encrypted and plain files for same configuration in different environments.
+For example, having encrypted `credentials.production.yml.enc` for production and multi-environmental `credentials.yml` for all other environments.

 ## Installation

 Add this line to your application's Gemfile: